 Er zijn geen nieuwe positieve gevallen van Covid-19

-Op 12 oktober 2020 zijn er 36 actieve gevallen van Covid-19 op Bonaire.
-93 personen zijn hersteld en 2 personen zijn opgenomen in het ziekenhuis.
-De positief geteste mensen zijn geïnformeerd en in isolatie.
+Op 13 oktober 2020 zijn er 33 actieve gevallen van Covid-19 op Bonaire.
+96 personen zijn hersteld en 2 personen zijn opgenomen in het ziekenhuis.

 Publieke Gezondheid merkt dat het aantal mensen dat zich laat testen momenteel afneemt.
 Het blijft belangrijk dat iedereen zich bij klachten laat testen.
 Heb je verhoging, keelpijn of andere klachten die wijzen op Covid-19?
 Blijf thuis en bel 0800-0800.
 Houd je aan de hygiëne instructies.
 Eet gezond, blijf in beweging en slaap voldoende.
 Zorg goed voor jezelf en de mensen om je heen.